diefenbach/django-lfs/docs/user/getting_started.rst

    * Enter a "Name".
 This is the name of the shop, e.g. *ACME Inc*.
 It will be used on several places, e.g. as the title of all HTML pages.

    * Enter the "Shop owner".
-This is the fullname of the shop owner, e.g. *John Doe*
+This is the full name of the shop owner, e.g. *John Doe*

    * Enter "From e-mail address".
 This e-mail address is used as sender for all e-mails which are sent from the shop, e.g. the order has been received message to the shop customer.

    * Enter "Notification e-mail addresses".
-To this adresses all notification messages will be sent.
+To this addresses all notification messages will be sent.
 For example if an order has been submitted.

 Go to the "Default Values" tab.